 2nd Paleochora Lost World Short Film Festival, 2020

-International & Greek Short Films in SW Crete, May 30th – June 4th
+International & Greek Short Films in SW Crete, October 3rd - 8th* (NEW DATES)

 Focused on presenting International & Greek short films which demonstrate great storytelling, the festival is located in one of the most desirable spots on the Planet.
 Paleochora, in SW Crete lies at the foot of majestic mountains on a peninsula surrounded by pristine beaches, a crystal blue ocean and also close to the world renowned Elafonissi Beach, consistently voted one of the Top 10 beaches in the World!
 Film Screenings are held under the Stars in the Town Square and oceanside at the Pearl Cavo venue attracting filmmakers and visitors from all corners of the Globe.